nijikokun/bacon.css/readme.md

 NiCSS
 ======
-A Nicer CSS or Nice CSS.
+Pronounced, Nice.
+NiCSS is a Nice CSS Syntax that takes a pythonic approach to CSS.
 Built to work in the browser *or* client side.
-Currently in mega-alpha-stage.
+Currently in mega-alpha-stage, but gaining traction towards being alpha or even beta.

 ## Usage
 Currently you can only convert a raw source of nicss to css, eventually it will parse files, and more.